GetStream/stream-cli/docs/chat.md

   $ stream chat:message:create

 OPTIONS
-  -a, --attachments=attachments                         A JSON payload of attachments to send along with a message.
   -c, --channel=channel                                 The ID of the channel that you would like to send a message to.

   -j, --json                                            Output results in JSON.
 When not specified, returns output in a
                                                         human friendly format.

   -m, --message=message                                 The message you would like to send as plaintext.

+  -n, --image=image                                     Absolute URL for an avatar of the user sending the message.

   -n, --name=name                                       The name of the user sending the message.